bjin/mpv-prescalers/README.md

 # Usage

 Python 3 is required.
-Running `gen.py` will generate all user shaders in current directory.
+Running `gen.sh` will generate all user shaders in current directory.

 Alternatively, you could generate shaders with customized options: